CSULA-EE-5450/module-1-summative-sjung16/README.md

 the_river 2
 ```

-The game results will vary game to game of course, but the result should look something like this:
+The game results will vary game to game of course, but the result should look something like this, showing the
+winner, the winning hand type, and its score:

 ![img_3.png](img_3.png)